kmille/riseup-vpn-configurator/README.md

 The riseup-vpn-configurator is a simple command line tool that tries to solve these problems.
 It generates an OpenVPN configuration file that can be used by `systemctl`.

-UPDATE 01.10.2023: RiseupVPN still works, but the API backend is kinda broken (sometimes ...).
-See [#4](https://github.com/kmille/riseup-vpn-configurator/issues/4).

 # Installation

 Please don't install it as user and run it as root, as this makes it very easy for an attacker to escalate privileges.
 You can install the [Arch Linux AUR package](https://aur.archlinux.org/packages/riseup-vpn-configurator) or use it with `pip install --user riseup-vpn-configurator` as root.
 Check out the `How to use it` below to get the VPN up and running.
 You can start RiseupVPN with `systemctl start openvpn-client@riseup` and autostart it with `systemctl enable openvpn-client@riseup`.
+You can also start, stop and debug the VPN by using the `--start`, `--stop`, `--restart` and `--log` options.
 Please keep in mind that the client certificate is only valid for 90 and you have to update it manually.

 ```bash
 usage: riseup-vpn-configurator [-h] [-v] [--no-check-certificate] [-d] [-u] [--uninstall] [-l] [-b] [-c] [-g] [-s] [--version]